fchastanet/bash-tools-framework/CompileCommand.md

     on first argument passed when sourcing the file.
 If no argument or more than 1, an error is generated.
-  - if file is executed, it will automatically call the main function using first argument to call the right sub function.
+  - if file is executed, it will automatically call the main function using first argument to call the right sub function and pass the rest of arguments to that function.

 ### 3.8. `EMBED` directive (optional)